-The Plane is The Level balance board’s little brother.
-Priced at less than a third of the cost, this fully recycled and recyclable product seems like the brand’s best attempt at more affordable design.
-Just like the other products in the FluidStance collection, The Plane comes with a convex base, which creates a pivot point that allows for omnidirectional movement.
+The Plane Cloud is The Level balance board’s little brother.
+Priced at nearly $200 less, this fully recycled and recyclable product seems like the brand’s best attempt at more affordable design.
+Just like the other products in the FluidStance collection, The Plane Cloud comes with a convex base, which creates a pivot point that allows for omnidirectional movement.
 Unlike other boards, this one comes in a more utilitarian package that is equally stylish and environmentally-friendly.

 |MSRP / List Price||$189|

 Slate and Graphite

 Buy on FluidStance

 |Positives||If The Level is the cool, sophisticated older brother, The Plane Cloud is its kid sibling who, just coming out of a rebellious stage, has already managed to borrow the best from its sibling.|

 |Negatives||If we were to compare it to the Vew-Do Zone Fitness, The Plane Cloud would still offer a safer and more fluid standing desk motion experience.|